 As important as multi-factor authentication (MFA) is for an enterprise, too much of a good thing can be problematic.
 This is why so many organizations today are struggling with a phenomenon known as “MFA fatigue,” where employees become so overwhelmed with MFA prompts that they start ignoring them, bypassing them, or otherwise find their productivity negatively affected by them.
 This post discusses why MFA fatigue is becoming a critical issue, its associated risks, and three best practices to combat it.

-Understanding MFA Fatigue
+Understanding MFA Fatigue and Security Risks

 As more organizations adopt multiple MFA and Identity and Access Management (IAM) solutions across their technology stack, the result is that users now receive many times more authentication prompts on a regular basis.
 While designed to protect critical resources, this dramatic spike in MFA requests can actually increase the security risk from human error, where an employee unwittingly provides an attacker with unauthorized access to resources as a result of being overwhelmed by so many authentication alerts and requests.